 How do teachers deal with food allergies?

 The DOE cannot guarantee a nut, milk or other allergen-free school environment or food service because the risk of accidental exposure is always present.
 Inform your nurse if you learn that a child in your class has allergies.
 The nurse will check whether the child’s parent has completed the necessary allergy forms.
 To implement requisite safety protocols, the nurse will create an Allergy Response Plan for each child with the assistance of SchoolFood, the principal and the child’s teacher.
-The DOE food-allergy policy is available online and requires a login..
-Read the Office of School Health’s Allergy FAQ for answers to frequently asked questions about allergy protocols and procedures and to find allergy forms.
+The DOE food-allergy policy is available online.

 Is “hot” food served as part of the BIC program?

-The “Breakfast in the Classroom Combo Menu” that contains “hot” food items served by SchoolFood to BIC schools that are both eligible to receive this menu option and where the principal has chosen this menu for the school.
+In BIC schools that are both eligible to receive a menu containing "hot" food items and where the principal has chosen this menu, SchoolFood will serve a "Breakfast in the Classroom Combo Menu" containing "hot" food items.
 Breakfasts include two grain components and fruit every day.
 Students may also request cereal and milk on any day as well.
-See the other BIC menu.

 Is it possible to request changes to BIC menu items?